deQuota/chartist-to-image/README.md

 # Installation
-> npm i chartist-to-image --save
+> npm install chartist-to-image --save

 ## Usage
 Following will describes to how to use chartist-to-image on **Angular 2-5**,